pallets/click/docs/documentation.rst

 Click's Wrapping Behavior
 ----------------------------
 Click's default wrapping ignores single new lines and rewraps the text based on the width of the terminal, to a maximum 80 characters.
 In the example notice how the second grouping of three lines is rewrapped into a single paragraph.

 .. click:example::

     @click.command()
     def cli():
         """
-        This is a very long second paragraph and as you can see wrapped very early in the source text but will be rewrapped to the terminal width in the final output.
+        This is a very long paragraph and as you can see wrapped very early in the source text but will be rewrapped to the terminal width in the final output.